Sabrina the Teenage Witch (film)

-Although set in the United States, just like the comics and said television series, the movie was shot entirely in British Columbia, Canada.
+Although set in the United States, just like the comics and television series, the movie was shot entirely in British Columbia, Canada.

 Plot

 The movie centers around Sabrina Sawyer, who is sent to live with her eccentric aunts in Riverdale.
 On her 16th birthday, Sabrina discovers that she is a witch.
-Sabrina then develops a crush on Seth, the cutest boy in school who happens to be dating Katie La More, the school's "queen bee aka mean girl."
+Sabrina then develops a crush on Seth, the cutest boy in school who happens to be dating Katie La More, the school's queen bee.
 Sabrina has to find a way to use her newly discovered magical power to get Seth to notice her, but at the same time not cast a love spell, which could backfire on her.

 After Katie dumps Seth, he starts to notice Sabrina.
 Sabrina is able to use her magic to win a track competition and get Seth to ask her to the Spring Fling.
 Katie discovers Sabrina's secret and sets out to let everyone know what Sabrina is.
 Sabrina has to use her magic to turn Katie into a poodle to stop her but later changes her back.
 All the while, Harvey likes Sabrina and waits to see if she will have a change of heart and start to notice him.
 The story ends happily with Sabrina and Harvey together at the dance.